-Non-life insurance companies - share of the gross written premium for 3 quarters of 2013 (in %)
+Non-life insurance companies - share in gross written premium in 2013 (in %)

-Groups: Allianz - Allianz, Euler Hermes; Ergo Hestia - Ergo Hestia, MTU; Talanx - Warta, Europa, HDI; VIG - Compensa, Benefia, Inter-Risk Source: KNF Biuletyn Kwartalny [PFSA Quarterly Bulletin].
-Rynek ubezpieczeń [Insurance Market] 3/2013
+Groups: Allianz - Allianz, Euler Hermes; Ergo Hestia - Ergo Hestia, MTU; Talanx - Warta, Europa, HDI; VIG - Compensa, Benefia, InterRisk Source: KNF (www.knf.gov.pl), Biuletyn Kwartalny (PFSA Quarterly Bulletin).
+Rynek ubezpieczeń (Insurance Market) 4/2013.

-The whole of the non-life insurance market in 3 quarters of 2013 generated a net profit of PLN 5.8bn (+100.2% compared with the same period of the previous year).
-Excluding the dividend from PZU Życie (which constitutes the profit generated by the life insurance sector in 2012), the net profit of the non-life insurance market increased by PLN 0.25bn (+14.6%).
-The technical result of the non-life insurance market, which largely omits income on investments and deposits, increased by PLN 696.5m, i.e. by 97.9% yearon-year, to a level of PLN 1.4bn.
-This change was affected to the greatest extent by the increase in the technical result on insurance covering damage caused by the forces of nature and other property damage (by PLN 455.0m compared with the same period of the previous year), the increase in contract guarantees (PLN 218.6m, exclusively for direct business, year-on-year) and in MTPL insurance (by PLN 187.5m year-on-year).
-The higher result than in the previous year was caused by the increase of provisions set in 2012 for contract million PLN
+The whole of the non-life insurance market in 2013 generated a net profit of PLN 6.1 bn (+84.3% compared with the previous year).
+Excluding the dividend from PZU Życie paid out in 2013 and 2012

+(which constitutes the profit generated by the life insurance sector), the net profit of the non-life insurance market increased by PLN 0.14 bn (+6.6%).
+The technical result of the non-life insurance market, which largely omits income on investments and deposits, increased by PLN 665.5 m, i.e. by 100.1% year-on-year, to a level of PLN 1.3 bn.
+This change was affected to the greatest extent by the increase in the technical result on insurance covering damage caused by the forces of nature and other damage and loss property (by PLN 413.8 m compared with the previous year), the increase in contract guarantees (PLN 209.1 m, exclusively for direct business, year-on-year) and in TPL motor insurance (by PLN 203.7 m year-on-year).
+The higher result than in the previous year was caused by the increase of provisions set in 2012 for contract quarantees issued for the construction sector as a result of the bankruptcy of selected companies.